-If the backup fails, check /usr/local/pf/logs/innobackup.log for details and refer to the Percona XtraBackup documentation for troubleshooting.
+If the backup fails, check /usr/local/pf/logs/innobackup.log for details and refer to the MariaDB-backup documentation for troubleshooting.

-In the event that you want to stop using Percona XtraBackups for your MariaDB backups, simply uninstall it and the database script will fallback to mysqldump.
+In the event that you want to stop using MariaDB-backup for your MariaDB backups, simply uninstall it and the database script will fallback to mysqldump.

+26.4.
 Captive Portal Optimizations

+26.4.1.
 Avoid captive portal overload due to non-browser HTTP requests